 Important Information About Our Upcoming AAALAC Site Visit

 Mark your calendars!
-The FSU triennial AAALAC reaccreditation site visit is scheduled for November 15-16, 2022.
-AAALAC International has continuously accredited the FSU Animal Care and Use Program since 2002.
+The FSU triennial AAALAC reaccreditation site visit is scheduled for November 3-5, 2025.
+Our Animal Care and Use Program has been continuously accredited by AAALAC International since 2002.
 AAALAC International is a private, nonprofit organization that promotes the humane treatment of animals in science through voluntary accreditation and assessment programs.

-During our two-day visit, the site visit team will tour LAR facilities, investigator-maintained animal housing areas, and laboratories where animals are used.
-Additionally, the team will perform extensive document and medical record review.
-Remember, this is not an inspection – it is a peer assessment of our animal program!
-Our goal for the 2022 site visit is to be commended as an EXEMPLARY Animal Care and Use Program.
-Achieving exemplary will require everyone’s commitment.
+During our three-day visit, the two site visitors will tour LAR facilities, laboratories where animals are used, and the Coastal & Marine Laboratory.
+They will also conduct extensive reviews of documents and medical records.
+Remember, this is not an inspection but a peer assessment of our animal program.
+Our goal for the 2025 site visit is to be again commended as an EXEMPLARY Animal Care and Use Program.
+Achieving this distinction for a third consecutive site visit will require everyone’s commitment.

 Here is how you can help…

 • Be prepared to discuss your participation in the Occupational Health Program.
-Site visitors typically ask how participants enroll in the Program and methods for reporting workplace injuries, including allergies.
-Remember, protocol personnel with direct animal contact enroll in the Occupational Health Program by completing the FSU Medical Monitoring Program for Vertebrate Animal Users Enrollment and Risk Assessment Form.
-You must complete the FSU Medical Monitoring Program for Vertebrate Animal Users Enrollment and Risk Assessment Form every three years.
+Site visitors often ask how participants enroll and how workplace injuries, including allergies, are reported.
+Protocol personnel with direct animal contact must enroll by completing the FSU Medical Monitoring Program for Vertebrate Animal Users Enrollment and Risk Assessment Form, which is required every three years.

-• Familiarize yourself with and follow LAR and ACUC policies and guidelines.
-LAR policies are available at https://lar.fsu.edu/policies-procedures/.
-ACU policies are available at https://www.research.fsu.edu/research-offices/acuc/policies_guidelines/.
-Site visitors will be provided copies of all policies and guidelines and will observe for compliance.
+• Familiarize yourself with and follow LAR and ACUC guidelines and procedures.
+This is very important!
+LAR guidelines are available here.
+ACUC guidelines are available here.
+Site visitors will be provided copies of all policies and guidelines, and will observe for compliance.

-• Please clean your area, especially the surgery and procedure areas.
-Sanitation is minor, but if we cannot demonstrate attention to cleanliness, the team may wonder what other aspects of our Program are left unattended.
+• Please clean your area, especially surgery and procedure spaces.
+While sanitation may seem minor, lack of attention to cleanliness can raise concerns about other aspects of our Program.

 • Ensure adequate documentation and labeling.
 Make sure surgery records are available, complete, and consistent with your Animal Use Protocol and the ACUC Peri-Operative Records Policy.
 Ensure analgesia administration is documented.
 Make training records easily accessible.
 Chemicals and drugs used in animals must be labeled and dated accordingly.
 Properly dispose of expired materials.

-• We have identified a representative sample of investigator laboratories to visit.
-Please be available during your scheduled laboratory visit.
-Again, the site visitors will ask many questions.
-Be open, transparent, and honest.
-Provide the necessary information, but do not provide extraneous information.
-If you don’t know the answer to a particular question, admit you don’t know and offer to find the answer.
+• We’ve identified a representative sample of investigator laboratories to visit.
+Please be available during your scheduled time.
+Site visitors will ask many questions—be open, honest, and concise.
+Share relevant information, and if you don’t know an answer, say so and offer to follow up.